Introduction

 Key aspects of the MDCG 2020-6 guidance include:

-3A.
-Demonstrating sufficient clinical evidence:
+Demonstrating sufficient clinical evidence

-Manufacturers must demonstrate sufficient clinical evidence to support the safety and performance of their legacy devices.
+Manufacturers must demonstrate sufficient clinical evidence to support the safety and performance of their legacy medical devices.
 This includes a thorough clinical evaluation, which involves a systematic and planned process of gathering, appraising, and analyzing clinical data to verify the safety and performance of a medical device.

 While clinical investigations may not always be necessary for legacy devices, they might be required in cases where: